sammich/PegaStudioPro/README.md

 # Pega Studio Pro

-This is the current home of the *Studio Pro* component.
+This is the home of the *Pega Studio Pro* component.

 For issues, questions, feedback, feature requests, suggestions, create an issue.
 Vote on whatever you think should be added.

 ## What is it?

-It’s a large (maybe 100+) collection of Developer Experience/Quality of Life modifications to Dev Studio.
+It’s a large collection of Developer Experience/Quality of Life modifications to Dev Studio.
 It was built and used on a real client project.

-For super-detailed overview of basically every change, see [this Miro board](https://miro.com/app/board/uXjVNWQE6xU=/?share_link_id=474308154811).
+For super-detailed overview of (almost) every change, see [this Miro board](https://miro.com/app/board/uXjVNWQE6xU=/?share_link_id=474308154811).

 ## Why did you make this component?